pastel-pickup/METIS_EDA_Project_Proposal/Project_Writeup.md

 # Tools
-DB Browser, SQLite, and SQLAlchemy for extraction, transformation, and loading (ETL) data Pandas for data manipulation
+1) DB Browser, SQLite, and SQLAlchemy for extraction, transformation, and loading (ETL) data
+2) Pandas for data manipulation
-Matplotlib and Seaborn for plotting
+3) Matplotlib and Seaborn for plotting
-Tableau for interactive visualizations
+4) Geopandas for geo-mapping

 # Communication